Honda Civic (second generation): North America

 In North America, the Civic 1300 and 1500 both came in base and DX versions.
 The latter featured a five-speed manual transmission, partial cloth seats, carpet, rear window defroster, intermittent wipers, and a cigarette lighter.
 The 1500 GL added radial tires, a rear window wiper/washer, tachometer, clock, and body side moldings.
 The base 1335 cc ("1300") CVCC engine made 55 hp, while the 1488 cc ("1500") CVCC engine produced 67 hp.
 The Civic wagon was available only with the 1500 engine in a trim similar to the DX hatchback.
 The two engines still utilized cylinder heads of the CVCC type as before, but the 1500 engine could no longer meet US emissions standards without the use of a small two-way catalytic converter.
 As such, cars with the 1500 engine required the use of unleaded fuel.
-The 1300 engine — still capable of using leaded gasoline — was not available in California and high-altitude areas of the United States.
+The 1300 engine — still capable of using leaded petrol — was not available in California and high-altitude areas of the United States.

 Europe

-The standard European market 1.3-liter model produces 44 kW while the sporting "Civic S" (only available with a five-speed manual transmission) offered 70 PS thanks to twin carburettors.
+The standard European market 1.3-litre model produces 44 kW while the sporting "Civic S" (only available with a five-speed manual transmission) offered 70 PS thanks to twin carburettors.
 The European-spec Civic 1500 also produces 70 PS but was targeted at more comfort-oriented buyers.

 History

-In September 1980, for model year 1981, a three-box four-door sedan debuted, as did a three-speed automatic transmission that replaced the aging two-speed unit fitted to the first generation Civic.
-The four-door was also marketed as the Honda Ballade in the Japanese domestic market.
+In September 1979, for model year 1981, a three-box four-door sedan debuted, as did a three-speed automatic transmission that replaced the aging two-speed unit fitted to the first-generation Civic.
+The four-door was also marketed as the Honda Ballade in the Japanese domestic market, and was also made under licence by British Leyland, badged as the Triumph Acclaim for the European market.

 A minor facelift arrived in late 1980.
 In early 1982, another facelift added larger plastic bumpers, a new grille and rectangular headlights.

 An upscale Civic-based five-door fastback arrived, called the Honda Quint in Japan.
-It was marketed at a Japanese dealership sales channel called Honda Verno along with the Honda Ballade, a high luxury model based on the Civic sedan.
+It was marketed at a Japanese dealership sales channel called Honda Verno along with the Honda Ballade, a high-luxury model based on the Civic sedan.
 Also introduced was a new highly fuel efficient I4 model, the five-speed "FE" (Fuel Economy) which was rated at 41 mpgus in the city and 55 mpgus on the highway.
 However, even the standard 1500-cc model achieves 34 mpgus city, and 47 mpgus highway when driven 55 mi/h, the maximum U.S. speed limit at the time (California mileage ratings).

 The slogan for 1983 Civic was We Make It Simple.
-A restyled saloon version of this model was also sold, badged as the Ballade.
-This model was also made under licence by British Leyland, badged as the Triumph Acclaim, featuring new front and rear styling, as well as a revised interior.